s-ccs/course_EEG/exercises/ex1_overview.md

 # Signal processing and analysis of human brain potentials (EEG) [Exercise 1]
-## General remarks to exercises
-These exercises are comparatively easy and not very involved - this is by design.
-They are designed to help you think in different ways about the lecture material.
-The exercises are highly recommended but not mandatory.
-It is best if you generate a jupyter notebook for each exercise and upload it every week until Monday 12.00 (some exercises are over two weeks and specified as such in the course-overview table in Ilias).

-You are encouraged to work in groups of 2.

-Exercises are only graded pass/failed and if requested I will try to provide feedback.
-Again: Exercises are not mandatory to pass the course.
-The course-grade is solely based on the semesterproject.

 ## Overview
 In this exercise we will install the mne-python toolbox, download a example dataset, make some basic visualizations and epoch, average and visualize the resulting ERPs.